-Item Description You Us No of working days to repair qualifying repairs Gas Total or partial loss of gas supply ~ 1 External windows, doors or locks which are not secure $\checkmark$ 1 Unsafe access to a path or step $\checkmark$ 1 A loose or detached bannister or handrail $\checkmark$ 3 Unsafe timber flooring or stair tread $\checkmark$ 3 Safety and Security Personal alarm equipment and any other Telecare equipment that you have installed, or which may have been provided by Dumfries & Galloway Council. ~ Loss or breakage of keys and any resulting lock change $\checkmark$ Door number plate or doorbells fitted by you $\checkmark$ A blocked flue to an open fire or boiler $\checkmark$ 1 Ventillation A mechanical extractor fan in the kitchen or bathroom which has no external window $\checkmark$ 7 Pest Control Action relating to pest control, including wasps, mice, ants etc. ~ Decoration Internal decoration and cleaning curtain fixings, removing and replacing radiators for decoration. ~
+ltem No of working days to repair qualifying repairs Blocked or leaking foul drains, soil stacks or toilet pans where there is no other toilet in the house. ✓ 1 = Total loss of water supply ✓ 1 Partial loss of water supply ✓ 3 Blocked sink, bath or drain ✓ 1 Plumbing Significant leaks or flooding from water or heating pipes, tanks, or cisterns ✓ 1 Toilet not flushing when there is no other toilet in the home. ✓ 1 Blockages to drains caused by misuse. ✓ Replacement of waste plugs, chain, and toilet seats. ✓ Total loss of electric power ✓ 1 4 Unsafe power or lighting sockets or electrical fittings ✓ 1 Partial loss of electric power ✓ 3 Electrical Light bulbs and plug fuses ✓ Electric plugs, electric meter and supply of electric ✓ ∮∮∮' Heating Total or partial loss of space or water heating where no alternative heating is available ✓ 1 item Description You Us No of working days to repair qualifying repairs Gas Total or partial loss of gas supply ✓ 1 External windows, doors or locks which are not secure ✓ 1 Unsafe access to a path or step ✓ 1 1 A loose or detached bannister or handrail ✓ 3 Unsafe timber flooring or stair tread ✓ 3 Safety and Security Personal alarm equipment and any other Telecare equipment that you have installed, or which may have been provided by Dumfries & Galloway Council. ✓ Loss or breakage of keys and any resulting lock change ✓ Door number plate or doorbells fitted by you ✓ A blocked flue to an open fire or boiler ✓ 1 Ventillation A mechanical extractor fan in the kitchen or bathroom which has no external window ✓ 7 Pest Control Action relating to pest control, including wasps, mice, ants etc. ✓ Decoration Internal decoration and cleaning curtain fixings, removing and replacing radiators for decoration. ✓